Digital & Tech Glossary

 Favicon

-A small icon displayed in browser tabs and bookmarks to identify a website.
+A small icon displayed in browser tabs and bookmarks to identify a website, helping users quickly recognize and navigate to your site.

 Feature Flag

-Toggle that controls feature availability without deploying new code.
+Toggle that controls feature availability without deploying new code, enabling teams to test features safely and roll out gradually.

 Federated Architecture

-Distributed system approach where independent teams manage separate services that integrate seamlessly for end users.
+Distributed system approach where independent teams manage separate services that integrate seamlessly, enabling faster development and scalability.

 Federated Identity Management